-To prepare a draft variation to the Table to clause 17 of Standard 1.3.3 - Processing Aids, to permit the use of endo-protease sourced from Aspergillus niger.
+To approve the draft variation to the Table to clause 17 of Standard 1.3.3 - Processing Aids, to permit the use of endo-protease (EC 3.4.21.26) sourced from Aspergillus niger.

-Reasons for Preferred Approach
+Reasons for Decision

-An amendment to the Code approving the use of endo-protease sourced from A. niger as a processing aid is proposed on the basis of the available evidence for the following reasons:
+An amendment to the Code approving the use of endo-protease sourced from A. niger as a processing aid was approved on the basis of the available evidence for the following reasons:

-- A detailed safety assessment has concluded that the use of the enzyme as a processing aid for food manufacture does not raise any public health and safety concerns. - Use of the enzyme as a processing aid is technologically justified as an alternative cold stabilisation treatment to reduce haze formation in chilled packaged beers (chill haze), which may provide economic and process time benefits to brewers. - Permitting use of the enzyme would not impose significant costs for government agencies, consumers or manufacturers. - The proposed draft variation to the Code is consistent with the section 18 objectives of the FSANZ Act. - There are no relevant New Zealand standards.
+- A detailed safety assessment has concluded that the use of the enzyme as a processing aid for food manufacture does not raise any public health and safety concerns. - Use of the enzyme as a processing aid is technologically justified as an alternative cold stabilisation treatment to reduce haze formation in chilled packaged beers (chill haze), which may provide economic and process time benefits to brewers. - Permitting use of the enzyme would not impose significant costs for government agencies, consumers or manufacturers. - The draft variation to the Code is consistent with the section 18 objectives of the FSANZ Act. - There are no relevant New Zealand standards.